HamaraH/projet_labyrinthe/README.md

   <li> d : walk rit </li>
 </ul>
-To attack you must collide with the monster and left click </br> You can collect potions that gain a life point but you can lose some by stepping on a trap. </br> Secret passage to conceal, represented by small yellow stars will teleport you to a point on the map </br> the objective is to go through 5 levels thanks to the ladders and to arrive at the treasures </br>
+To attack you must collide with the monster and left click </br> You can collect potions that give you a life point but you can lose some by stepping on a trap. </br> Secret passages are concealed, represented by small yellow stars and will teleport you to a point on the map closer to the end</br> the objective is to go through 5 levels thanks to the ladders and to arrive at the treasure </br>

 Version :
 <ul>